alexruco/oldenburg/README.md

 4. Push to the branch: `git push origin my-feature-branch`.
 5. Open a pull request on the original repository.

+## WHy "Oldenburg"?

+Henry Oldenburg FRS was a German theologian, diplomat, and natural philosopher, known as one of the creators of modern scientific peer review.
+He was one of the foremost intelligencers of 17th-century Europe, with a network of correspondents to rival those of Fabri de Peiresc, Marin Mersenne, and Ismaël Boulliau.

 ## License 📄

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute this software in accordance with the terms outlined in the [LICENSE](LICENSE) file.